Towards Learning to Speak and Hear Through Multi-Agent Communication over a Continuous Acoustic Channel: SUMMARY AND CONCLUSION

-The work we have presented here has gone further than \cite{gao-etal-2020-spoken}, which only allowed segmented template words to be generated: our Speaker agent has the ability to generate unique audio waveforms.
-On the other hand, our Speaker can only generate sequences based on a fixed phone-set (which is then passed over a continuous acoustic channel).
-This is in contrast to earlier work~\citep{howard-etal-2014-learning,asada-2016-modeling, rasilo-rasanen-2017-online} that considered a Speaker that learns a full articulation model in an effort to come as close as possible in imitating an utterance from a caregiver; this allows a Speaker to generate arbitrary learnt units.
-We have thus gone further than \cite{gao-etal-2020-spoken} but not as far as these older studies.
-Nevertheless, our approach has the benefit that it is formulated in a modern MARL setting: it can therefore be easily extended.
-Future work can therefore consider whether articulation can be learnt as part of our model -- possibly using imitation learning to guide the agent's exploration of the very large action-space of articulatory movements.
+This work expands on \citep{gao-etal-2020-spoken, komatsu-2022-automatic} (see Section~\ref{sec:introduction}), where the communication is restricted to fixed audio snippets from a discovered dictionary.
+In contrast, our Speaker agent has the ability to generate unique audio waveforms.
+On the other hand, our Speaker can only generate sequences based on a fixed phone set (which is then passed over a continuous acoustic channel).
+This differs from earlier work~\citep{howard-etal-2014-learning,asada-2016-modeling, rasilo-rasanen-2017-online} that considered a Speaker that learns a full articulation model in an effort to come as close as possible to imitating an utterance from a caregiver; this allows a Speaker to generate arbitrary learnt units.
+We have thus gone further than \citep{gao-etal-2020-spoken,komatsu-2022-automatic} but not as far as these older studies.
+Despite these shortcomings, our approach has the benefit in that it is formulated in a modern multi-agent RL setting and can be easily extended.
+Future work can therefore consider whether articulation can be learnt as part of our model -- possibly using imitation learning to guide the agent's exploration of the very large action space of articulatory movements.
+This speaks to the modularity of our setup, where any number of components may be switched out.

+We have also shown that DQN is better suited for this sort of referential game environment than REINFORCE, reaching similar performance to {that achieved in the discrete-only study of} \citep{auersperger-pecina-2022-defending}.
+We highly recommend other practitioners working on emergent communication to consider DQN as an alternative method for optimisation -- perhaps in combination with the models used in \citep{auersperger-pecina-2022-defending}.

-In the experiments carried out in this study, we only considered a single communication round.
-We also referred to our setup as multi-agent, which is accurate but could be extended even further where a single agent has both a speaking and listening module, and these composed agents then communicate with one another.
-Future work could therefore consider multi-round communication games between 2 or more agents.
+In the experiments carried out in this study, we only considered a single communication round between two agents.
+This could be expanded to a setup where each agent has both a speaking and listening module, and these composed agents then communicate with one another.
+Future work could therefore consider multi-round communication games between {two} or more agents.
 Such games would extend our work to the full MARL problem, where agents would need to ``speak'' to and ``hear'' each other to solve a common task.

-Finally, in terms of future work, we saw in Section~\ref{sec:exp_generalise} the importance of the channel for generalisation.
-Adding white noise is, however, not a good enough simulation of real-life channel acoustic channels.
-But our approach could be extended with real background noise and more accurate models of environmental dynamics.
-This could form the basis for a computational investigation of the effect of real acoustic channels in language learning and emergence.